Remarks on the Gluing Theorems for Compact Special Lagrangian Submanifolds with Isolated Conical Singularities: Proof of Theorem

+The exponent $\frac{2m}{m+2}$ is the dual to the exponent $\frac{2m}{m-2}$ in the uniform Sobolev inequality in (iii) above.
+The idea of using it goes back to \cite{Lee}. \end{rmk}

-Let $s,t$ satisfy $|s|\le t^\th$ and $(s,t)\in\cG.$ Let $u\op w$ be as in Corollary \ref{sol cor} and put $Q:=\gr\d u.$ We show that $Q$ satisfies the hypotheses (i)--(vii) of Theorem \ref{5.3} with $(M;\om^s,J^s,\Om^s)$ in place of $(M;\om,J,\Om).$ The proof that $Q$ satisfies (i)--(vi) of them are essentially the same as in \cite{J3,J4}.
-More precisely, in the circumstances of \cite{J3,J4} it is proved that the first approximate solution $N$ satisfies (i)--(vi) of Theorem \ref{5.3}.
+Let $s,t$ satisfy $|s|<t^\th$ and $(s,t)\in\cG.$ Let $u\op w$ be as in Corollary \ref{sol cor} and embed $N$ into $M$ using the graphical diffeomorphism $N\cong\gr\d u.$ We show then that this embedding $N\to M$ satisfies the hypotheses (i)--(vii) of Theorem \ref{5.3} with $(M;\om^s,J^s,\Om^s)$ in place of $(M;\om,J,\Om).$ The proof of (i)--(vi) are nearly the same as in \cite{J3,J4}.
+In the circumstances of \cite{J3,J4} there are only one family of approximate solutions which we perturb to the true solutions.
+These approximate solution satisfies (i)--(vi) of Theorem \ref{5.3}.
 The details about (i),(ii) are given in \cite[\S6.3]{J3} in the simplest case (amongst the results of \cite{J3,J4}).
 The details about (iii)--(v) are given in \cite[\S7.3]{J3} in the simplest case.
 The details about (vi) are given in \cite[\S7.2]{J3} in the simplest case.

-Our current circumstances are more complex because the submanifold $Q$ is a further perturbation of $N.$ But $Q$ is in $\bigsqcup_{x\in X^\sing}U_x$ as close to $t_xL_x$ as $N$ is, and outside $\bigsqcup_{x\in X^\sing}t_xK_x$ as close to $X$ as $N$ is.
+Our current circumstances are more complex because the second approximate solutions are further perturbations of the first approximate solutions.
+But the second approximate solutions are in $\bigsqcup_{x\in X^\sing}U_x$ as close to $t_xL_x$ as the first approximate solutions are, and outside $\bigsqcup_{x\in X^\sing}t_xK_x$ as close to $X$ as the first approximate solutions are.
 These properties are all we need for (i)--(v) of Theorem \ref{5.3}.
 For (vi) we use also Lemma \ref{add lem}.